Combinatorial approach to Mathieu and Lam\'e equations: A method to obtain the differential operators

-When we derive the differential operators in (\ref{p2lame}, \ref{p4lame}), we need to separate from the integrand some terms of total derivative.
+When we derive the differential operators $D_n(\omega,\p_\omega,k)$, we need to separate from the integrand some terms of total derivative.
 By discarding these total derivative terms from the contour integral, we can simplify the differential operators as far as possible.
-However, there is no general principle of how to do this.
-We have obtained a few leading order differential operators for the Mathieu and Lam\'{e} equations, it is necessary to find a systematic method to deal with higher orders to make the program complete.
+It is necessary to find a systematic method to deal with higher order WKB perturbations to make the program complete.
 After some trial and error, we find a workable method.

 The method is carried out as the following.